Jun 4, 2022

 - Are Shipping, Return and Payment policies communicated clearly to your customers?
 Be honest and never keep your customers behind the curtains when it comes to essential policies.
 Hidden fees is the quickest way to lose a customer in 10 seconds!

 - Are your product pages mobile-optimized?
-There is more to being mobile-friendly than just ensuring they’re bug-free and successfully load.
+There is more to being mobile-friendly than just ensuring they’re bug-free (with log management, for example – you can check ELK Stack pricing to see how to handle it) and successfully load.
 You need to tailor your product pages to the tiniest details to create a smooth-sailing experience for mobile shoppers to avoid letting a closer win slip through your fingers.

 Product pages with long text are a common point of customer drop-offs.
 Shoppers are found to be the most engaged while scrolling through images.
 With product feature cards, you can: